foundationallm/nextgenai-agents-workshop/README.md

 To complete this exercise, follow these steps:

+1. Create a new agent in the Azure AI Foundry portal and use the following text for the instructions (see the steps in the [Exercise 1: Create a simple agent (witty cat) in AI Foundry](#exercise-1-create-a-simple-agent-witty-cat-in-ai-foundry) section for reference):

+    ```txt
+    You are a helpful agent.
+    ```

+2. In the `Knowledge` section select `+ Add` and then select `Microsoft Fabric` from the list of available tools.

+3. In the `Choose an existing Microsoft Fabric connection` dialog, select the `Fabric-TestAgent01` connection and then select `Connect`.

+4. In the playground, submit the following prompt (referenced as user query in the playground):

+    ```txt
+    What is the latest closing price for MSFT?
+    ```

 ## Exercise 13: Create connected agents in AI Foundry

 This exercise is performed in the Azure AI Foundry portal.
 Before starting the exercise, please make sure you have completed the [Sign into the Azure AI Foundry portal](#sign-into-the-azure-ai-foundry-portal) instructions from the [Prerequisites](#prerequisites) section.
 The instructions assume you are already signed into the Azure AI Foundry portal and have selected your project.

 To complete this exercise, follow these steps:

+1. Create a new agent in the Azure AI Foundry portal and use the following text for the instructions (see the steps in the [Exercise 1: Create a simple agent (witty cat) in AI Foundry](#exercise-1-create-a-simple-agent-witty-cat-in-ai-foundry) section for reference):

+    ```txt
+    You are a helpful agent that can delegate tasks to other agents as needed.
+    ```

+2. In the `Connected agents` section select `+ Add` and then provide the following values in the `Adding a connected agent` dialog:

+   - **Agent**: Select the agent you created in the [Exercise 1: Create a simple agent (witty cat) in AI Foundry](#exercise-1-create-a-simple-agent-witty-cat-in-ai-foundry) section.
+   - **Alias**: `cat_agent`.
+   - **Detail the steps to activate the agent**: `An agent that takes the perspective of a cat observing humans performing daily activities`.

+3. In the playground, submit the following prompt (referenced as user query in the playground):

+    ```txt
+    Thru the eyes of a cat, how do you see us at this AI tech conference?
+    ```